Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Some tickets allow you to visit the Colosseum one day and the Roman Forum the next day, which can be a good option if you are traveling with very young children or if you notice that they are too tired after the visit to the amphitheater.
 By the way, remember that tickets to the Roman Forum are included in all tours and tickets to the Colosseum, which allows you to visit it without having to pay extra - a great tip!

-Book a visit to the Colosseum, the Forum and the Palatine Hill
+Book a guided tour of the Colosseum, the Forum and the Palatine Hill

-Early in the morning, better
+Early in the morning is best

-Colosseum illuminated by the morning light| ©Rudoni Productions
+Colosseum illuminated by the early morning light.| ©Rudoni Productions

-Colosseum illuminated by the morning light| ©Rudoni Productions
+Colosseum illuminated by the early morning light.| ©Rudoni Productions

-Explore the idea of taking the guided tour with virtual reality
+Explore the idea of taking the guided tour with Virtual Reality

 Child enjoying with VR| ©Jessica Lewis